 We cannot complete the merger unless it is approved by the Board of Governors of the Federal Reserve System (the "Federal Reserve").
 In addition, the merger of Independent Bank with and into Veritex Bank requires the approval of the Federal Reserve and the Texas Department of Banking (the "TDB").
 On March 23, 2015, Veritex filed an application with the Federal Reserve and Veritex Bank filed applications with the Federal Reserve and the TDB to obtain the requisite regulatory approvals.
 On April 29, 2015, the Federal Reserve approved the applications filed by Veritex relating to the merger and Veritex Bank relating to the merger of Independent Bank with and into Veritex Bank.
-We expect to obtain the necessary regulatory approval from the TDB; however, we cannot be certain if or when we will obtain it.
+On May 6, 2015, Veritex received the necessary regulatory approvals from the TDB.
+The approvals of the Federal Reserve and the TDB are subject to customary conditions associated with their respective approvals of similar applications.